magento/devdocs/src/cloud/project/project-upgrade.md

 1. Continue with the upgrade process.

-## Upgrading the Magento application
+## Upgrade the Magento application

-Review the [Magento technology stack requirements] before upgrading your Magento application.
+Review the [service versions][version compatibility matrix] information for the latest software version requirements before upgrading your Magento application.

 ### Back up the database